Adult Intensive Care Unit (4 Central Wing)

 We ask that all personal belongings, such as clothing, jewelry and wallets, be taken home for safekeeping.
 Watches, rings, earrings and necklaces can interfere with medical procedures and are easily lost.
 If your loved one uses glasses, dentures or hearing aids, please inform our nurses and tell the bedside nurse any time you bring an item or take it home.
-We strive to keep an accurate log of items kept at each patient's bedside, but we are not responsible for any lost or stolen items.
+We strive to keep an accurate log of items kept at each patient’s bedside.
+We are not responsible for any lost or stolen items.

 Artificial flowers, cards, non-latex balloons and personal photos are always welcome.
-To control infection, fresh flowers and plants are only allowed for certain patients whose immune systems are functioning normally.
+To control infections, fresh flowers and plants are only allowed for certain patients whose immune systems are functioning normally.
 Please check with your nurse first.

 Wireless-enabled Internet service is available in your room.